PLPAcademy/day-3-assignment-EmmyIs4Christ/README.md

 D) Set up a root password

-What setup type should you choose for a custom MySQL installation?
+What setup type should you choose for a custom MySQL installation? ans.
+D
 A) Developer Default
 B) Server Only
 C) Full
 D) Custom

 Which products should you select during the MySQL installation?
+A) MySQL Server, MySQL Workbench, and MySQL Shell

 A) MySQL Server, MySQL Workbench, and MySQL Shell
 B) Only MySQL Server